redeemindy/streaming_assets/readme.md

 ## Redeemer Presbyterian Indianapolis Streaming Assets

 We use GitHub to maintain our streaming assets.
-This servics allows us to track changes, roll back things that break stuff, and work remotely when needed.
+This service allows us to track changes, roll back things that break stuff, and work remotely when needed.

 ### Files in this repo: